 The same applies to each layer you’re painting.
 You need to give it an evenness and a sense of continuity.
 You can correct and paint over anything, but still, try to maintain a unity for the individual layers you’re painting.

 Misting the palette or canvas as you work could extend the validity of the colors.
 Especially, if you’re painting in a room where the humidity is low.
-You can also cover the colors with a wet cloth.
-And as a last resort, mix up a larger blob of color.
-This should give you more time as well.

 Rule #7: Seal it with a Glossy Layer